 Osaka Eki Water Clock from Invisible waves on Vimeo.

 Project: Replace the boring old knob on the shower exhaust fan dial.
 Step 1: Find your project You know what mine is, go find yours.
 I slid the old knob off of the wall dial and took some measurements, notes, thoughts, drawings, and now I’m ready to begin.
 Step 2: […]

-Every time you refresh the page, this picture of the book(s) will change: Install a wordpress Plugin called (PHP Code for Posts) Then, write a simple program which randomly generates a number, then displays a certain line of code (for a picture) into the spot where you want you […]
+FIgure 1 – Every time you refresh the page, this book-related picture will change.
+Install a wordpress Plugin called (PHP Code for Posts) Then, write a simple program which randomly generates a number, then displays a certain line of code (for a picture) into the spot where you want you […]

 Thank you for writing this book.
 This book presents the awesome idea of Big Magic in a really cool way.
 It’s interesting and well written.
 The answer is always the same: “More wonder, please.”
 As she mentions in the book, some critics of her last hit Eat, Pray, Love thought […]

 Sometimes it is important to create your own figures when they don’t exist. (see Data and Information Visualization Part I) The example I’d like to give is from a paper titled “Thermal Performance of Domestic Replacement A19 LED Lighting Products.”
 The paper highlights the varied nature of LED heat sink […]

 Below is a boiled-down reading list from The Boy Who Could Change the World.
 Raymond Smullyan, 5000 BC George Saunders, In Persuasion Nation: Stories Robert Karen, Becoming Attached Scott McCloud, Making Comics: Joan Didion, Political Fictions Poundstone, Fortune’s Formula Murer, The Big Con: The Power Broker by Robert Caro The […]